dykyi-roman/architecture/modular_monolithic_architecture.md

 A modular monolith will allow you to learn your domain and pivot your architecture much faster than a microservices architecture.

 Each module should have its own business logic — and, if necessary, its database or table.
-Also each module can follow their own logical separations using [Layered Architecture](layered_architecture.md) style.
+Also, each module can follow their own logical separations using [Layered Architecture](layered_architecture.md) style.
 Modular Monolith architecture breaks up the code into independent modules, and each module encapsulates their own features needed in your application.
-Each module only connect to other modules that specifically provides services that needs to it.
+Each module only connect to other modules that specifically provide services that needs to it.

 ![14.png](docs/14.png)

 ### Monorepo
 It is a version-controlled code repository that holds many projects.
 While these projects may be related, they are often logically independent and run by different teams.
-Monorepos are sometimes called monolithic repositories, but they should not be confused with monolithic architecture (it not the same).
+Monorepos are sometimes called monolithic repositories, but they should not be confused with monolithic architecture (it is not the same).
 * Visibility (+)
 * Simpler dependency management (+)
 * Bad performance, difficult to scale up (-)
-* Broken master affects everyone working in the monorepo (-)
+* Broken master affects everyone working in the mono repo (-)
-* New developers has high threshold of entry in to project (-)
+* New developers have a high threshold of entry into to project (-)
 * Can reach unwieldy volumes of data and commits per day (-)
 * Very big code reviews (-)
 * Maintaining ownership of files is more challenging (-)

 ### How to implement
-* Put everything in a monorepo
+* Put everything in a mono repo
 * Ensure you have enough test
 * Split code into modules
 * Organize your code inside using [Layered Architecture](layered_architecture.md)